kodefox/react-native/babel-preset/README.md

+# babel-preset-react-native-mocha

+This is a fork of React Native's `babel-preset-react-native` to include only the transforms necessary for testing in [Mocha](https://mochajs.org/) on modern Node (v6.5+).
+For a more complete Mocha + React Native solution, check out [mocha-react-native](https://www.npmjs.com/package/mocha-react-native) which uses this package as well as [react-native-mock](https://www.npmjs.com/package/react-native-mock).

+The original README follows.

 # babel-preset-react-native

 Babel presets for React Native applications.
 React Native itself uses this Babel preset by default when transforming your app's source code.